symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-manual.rst

 Verifying activation
 ********************

-When requesting delegation through a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` instead of directly configuring the node, whether the node enables delegated harvesting depends entirely on the node and **not on the network**.
+When requesting delegation through a :ref:`persistentdelegationrequesttransaction` instead of directly configuring the node, whether the node enables delegated harvesting depends entirely on the node and **not on the network**.
 It is entirely up to the node to comply with the request or even to lie about its state.

 Therefore, there is no **reliable** way to know if your account has become a harvester or not (besides waiting to see if any blocks appear on the blockchain signed by your remote account and your main account starts collecting harvesting fees).